burakmetehan/CENG140-THE2-Tester/README.md

 # CENG140 Section-1/2 THE2 Tester

-Tester and Generator for the CENG 140 Section-1/2 Take Home Exam 2 in 2020-21 Spring Semester.
+Tester for the CENG 140 Section-1/2 Take Home Exam 2 in 2020-21 Spring Semester.

 **Contributor**
 - Reyhan Kalkan

 **Remarks:**
-- Generator and Tester are tested on Ubuntu.
+- Tester is tested on Ubuntu.
 - Other linux distributions are not tested.
-Generator and Tester may work with other distributions.
+Tester may work with other distributions.
 - It will probably not work on Windows.

-## Generator

-Generator can be used to generate test cases randomly.
-It will create both test cases and their results.
-The number of test cases is not fixed.
-You will be asked to enter for case number.

-### Prerequirements for Generator
-- None

-### Usage
-1. Open your terminal.
-2. Make sure that you are on right directory.
-3. Run "test_case_generator".
-4. Enter test case number.
-It needs to be an integer.

-Generator will generate test cases.

-**Remark:**
-If there is not "cases" or "results" directory.
-Before running Generator, create them.
-If you enter large number mistakenly, it will not control what number is and start creating cases.
-So, be careful with test case numbers.
-Also, if you enter large number, it can take a long time.

 ## Tester